gradido/gradido/README.md

 Each component (frontend, admin, backend and database) has its own `.env` file.
 When running in development you usually do not have to care about the `.env`.
 The defaults are set by the respective config file, found in the `src/config/` folder of each component.
 But if you have a local `.env`, the defaults set in the config are overwritten by the `.env`.

 Each component has a `.env.dist` file.
-This file contains all environment variables used by the component.
+This file contains all environment variables used by the component and can be used as pattern.
 If you want to use a local `.env`, copy the `.env.dist` and adjust the variables accordingly.

 Each component has a `.env.template` file.
 These files are very important on deploy.

 There is one `.env.dist` in the `deployment/bare_metal/` folder.
-This `.env` contains all variables used by the components.
-On deploy, we set all variables in this file.
-The deploy script loads this variables and provides them by the `.env.templates` of each component, creating a `.env` for each component.
+This `.env.dist` contains all variables used by the components, e.g. unites all `.env.dist` from the components.
+On deploy, we copy this `.env.dist` to `.env` and set all variables in this new file.
+The deploy script loads this variables and provides them by the `.env.templates` of each component, creating a `.env` for each component (see in `deployment/bare_metal/start.sh` the `envsubst`).

-To avoid forgetting to update the global `.env` when deploying, we have a environment version variable inside the codebase of each component.
+To avoid forgetting to update an existing `.env` in the `deployment/bare_metal/` folder when deploying, we have a environment version variable inside the codebase of each component.
 You should update this version, when environment variables must be changed or added on deploy.
 The code checks, that the environement version provided by the `.env` is the one expected by the codebase.

 ## Troubleshooting